Hiking Table Mountain’s three peaks in one (long) day is tough and not for the faint-hearted. Here’s how to do it.

 The Pafuri / Makuleke concession in northern Kruger National Park is my new favourite wilderness destination.
 And if all goes according to plan it’s about to get a whole lot more interesting.

-Grab some wood, beer and wors and head to one of these picnic spots.
+Grab some wood, beer and wors and head to one of these South African braai spots.

 As the first week of August poured down over Cape Town, I was getting just as soaked 10 000 kilometres away in a little village outside of Bergen, Norway.
 Here are a few of my favourite shots, plus my first ever attempt at time-lapse photography.